top of page

 Drawing from the real-life events of Oscar Wilde's trial, the screenplay navigates from historical accuracy to a more allegorical interpretation of reality.
 Its climax, a departure from the conventional courtroom setting, envisions Wilde and Lord "England" Queensberry facing off not with legal arguments, but with both words and fists in a boxing ring.

-Wilde vs England demands a bold and sophisticated artistique vision and Laurent Boutonnat brings a rare dual mastery of directing and composing.
+"Killing Oscar Wilde" demands a bold and sophisticated artistic vision, a rare mastery of both directing and composition.

 LinkedIn_logo_initials.png